PLSFIX/person_card/README.md

 ## Bugs:
 * No IE support
-* Strange things happens in Firefox
+* Strange things happen in Firefox

+## Troubleshooting
+* Be sure db.json is writeable and editable